 Site Supervisor Internship Handbook

-Initially, the site supervisor will be asked to sign off on the student’s Internship Learning Contract which outlines the internship dates, job descriptions and learning objectives for the student.
+Paperwork: Initially, the site supervisor will be asked to sign off on the student’s Internship Learning Contract which outlines the internship dates, job descriptions and learning objectives for the student.
 This document ensures that the student, faculty sponsor, and site supervisor are all in agreement of what is expected of the student and what is to be accomplished during the internship.
-Your signature on this form is needed before the student can register for course credit.
+Your signature on this form is needed before the student can register for course credit by the deadline.

-Secondly, during the course of the semester, you will be asked to complete two, brief, online performance evaluations at semester midterms and finals to be used by the faculty sponsor to help determine the student’s grade.
+Evaluations: During the course of the semester, you will be asked to complete two brief online performance evaluations at semester midterms and finals to be used by the faculty sponsor to help determine the student’s grade.
 We strongly encourage site supervisors use these evaluations to initiate a conversation with the student about their work performance as well.